 What happened to the balance?
 (20) Can you weigh a 1 gm weight with this balance?
-(21) The writing on the beam says 'To weigh 200 grams'.
+(21) The English writing on the beam says "To weigh 200 grams" and its Hindi version is "200 ग्राम के लिए."
 This means you cannot weigh more than 200 gm with this balance.
 If you weigh objects heavier than 200 gm, your balance will be ruined.

 If the balance is ruined, can you still weigh a 1 gm object?
 (22) To answer this question, study your answer to Question 14.

 Look carefully at the ends of the beam.
 There are holes with sharp inner edges at the ends.
 The pans are attached to hooks hung from these holes.
-The pans hang from two specific points in the holes at the ends of the beam.
+The hooks hang from two specific points in the holes at the ends of the beam.
 Take a scale and thread and measure the distance between these points and the pivot in the middle of the beam.
 (23) What did you find?
-(24) You have just observed two essential characteristics of a two-pan balance.
+(24) You have just observed the essential characteristics of a two pan balance.
 THE WEIGHTS OF YOUR BALANCE You may have observed shopkeepers weighing goods with their balances.
 They use weights of different measures.
 Your kit contains weights of 200 gm, 100 gm, 50 gm, 20 gm, 10 gm, 5 gm, 2 gm and 1 gm.
-Can you weigh anything from 1 gm to 200 gm with your balance using these weights?
+You can weigh anything from 1 gm to 200 gm with your balance using these weights.
 Since there is only one balance and set of weights in the kit for the whole class, you will have to make your own balance and weights to perform the following experiments.
 A NOTE FOR THE TEACHER There is only one balance and one set of weights in the kit.
 So get each group to make its own balance and set of weights.
-To help them do this, each group should be allowed to use the balance and weights in the kit during its free time.
+To help them do this, each group should be allowed to use the balance and weights in the kit to manufacture their own weights during free time.
 MAKE YOUR OWN WEIGHTS You can make your own weights using the balance and weights in the kit.
 Some ways of making weights are given below.
-You can choose the way that suits you best. - 1.
-Every coin has a fixed weight.
+You can choose the way that suits you best.
+1. Every coin has a fixed weight.
 Weigh different coins to find out their weights.
 Use combinations of these coins to obtain a desired weight.
-You could tie each lot of coins in a polythene bag and put a tage with the weight in grams.
-As far as possible, try to use new coins. - 2.
-You could make weights from broken tiles, bricks or wood.
-The tiles or bricks can be scraped and the wood shaved down to the desired weight. - 3.
-You could put heavy things like nails, pebbles, sand, ball bearings, nuts and bolts in a polythene bag to get a desired weight. - 4.
-You could collect smooth pebbles of different sizes from the river bed and use them as weights.
+You could tie each lot of coins in a polythene bag and put a tag with the associated weight in grams.
+As far as possible, try to use new coins.

+2. You could make weights from broken tiles, bricks or wood.
+The tiles or bricks can be scraped and the wood shaved down to the desired weight.
+3. You could put heavy things like nails, pebbles, sand, ball bearings, nuts and bolts, marbles, etc, in a polythene bag to get a desired weight.
+4. You could collect smooth pebbles of different sizes from the river bed and use them as weights.
 You could think of several other ways of making your own weights.